Ironclad1738281/car-recommendation-engine/README.md

 ## Future Improvements

-* Collaborative filtering recommender models
+* Implement collaborative filtering for personalized recommendations

-* Gradient boosting–based ranking
+* Experiment with gradient boosting–based ranking models (XGBoost / LightGBM)

-* Real-time recommendation API
+* Deploy the recommendation engine as a REST API for integration with other applications

-* Streamlit web interface
+* Store user preferences and recommendation history for personalization

-* User preference storage and personalization
+* Incorporate additional automotive datasets for richer feature representation

-* Deep learning–based recommendation embeddings
+* Explore deep learning–based recommendation embeddings for improved similarity modeling

 ## Author